How to start a popsicle business: a founder's guide

 • Research and price out available commissary kitchens in your area.

-You will need General Liability insurance for accidents, like a customer slip.
-More importantly, Product Liability protects you if someone claims your popsicle made them sick.
-These policies are often bundled together.
+You need General Liability insurance for accidents like a customer slip, and Product Liability insurance in case someone claims your popsicle made them sick.
+These policies are often bundled.
+Confirm your policy explicitly covers mobile operations, since some standard food policies exclude off-site vending.

-If you use a vehicle for your business, you need Commercial Auto insurance.
-Also consider Inland Marine insurance, which covers your cart and freezers while in transit or at an event location.
-If you hire help, you must have Workers' Compensation insurance.
+If you use a vehicle for your business, add Commercial Auto insurance.
+Consider Inland Marine insurance for your cart and freezers while in transit or at an event location.
+If you hire help, Workers' Compensation insurance is required in most states.

 Here are 3 immediate steps to take: